pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

 ### 4b.
 Reusing methods
 Sometimes we need to check different cases for a single method.
 If we replicate the same instructions in every test case, the code become duplicated.
 For reusing some code between test cases, we can use helper methods.
-For example:
+For example, for the next test:

 ```swift
 func test_sendMessage_hello() {